 Notice: You may request that the initial disclosures prescribed in the truth in lending act (15 United States Code sections 1601 through 1666j) be provided in Spanish before signing any loan documents.

-C. A licensee shall continuously and conspicuously display a sign printed in at least twelve point bold type containing the notice prescribed by subsection B and the following notice at each desk in each licensed office or branch office at which consumer lender loans are usually and normally closed:
+C. A licensee shall continuously and conspicuously display a sign printed in at least twelve-point bold type containing the notice prescribed by subsection B of this section and the following notice at each desk in each licensed office or branch office at which consumer lender loans are usually and normally closed: